 If work with the family cannot keep a child safe, a legal planning meeting should be called.
 This is sometimes called a legal strategy meeting or a legal gateway meeting.
 The purpose of this meeting is to obtain advice as to whether the ‘threshold criteria’ for a care order under section 31 Children Act 1989 have been met.

 The legal planning meeting is usually attended by the child’s social worker, manager and a legal adviser.

-The meeting also considers whether there is sufficient evidence for the proposed plan (whether that is pre-proceedings or care proceedings), such as a satisfactorily completed assessment, a chronology and other reports.
+The meeting also considers whether there is sufficient evidence for the proposed plan (whether that is pre-proceedings or care proceedings), such as a satisfactorily completed assessments, a chronology, genograms, plans considered or tried and other reports.
 This should include:

 - current information from the foster carer (if the child is looked after)